civican/legisinfo/44-1/bills/S-17/bill_text.md

 ### Section 13

-The President is eligible for re-appointment on the expiration of **a** term of office.

-> **Explanatory Note**:
-> *This amendment harmonizes the language in the French version with the English version and modernizes the language in the English version to conform to current drafting standards of gender neutrality.*
-> *Existing Text*:
-> > The President is eligible for re-appointment on the expiration of his term of office.
+The President is eligible for re-appointment on the expiration of a term of office.

 ### Section 11

 Subsection 26(2) of the English version of the Act is replaced by the following:

-**(2)** The Minister shall cause the report referred to in subsection (1) to be laid before Parliament not later than the 10th sitting day of Parliament after **receiving** it.
+**(2)** The Minister shall cause the report referred to in subsection (1) to be laid before Parliament not later than the 10th sitting day of Parliament after receiving it.

-> **Explanatory Note**:
-> *This amendment modernizes the language in the English version to conform to current drafting standards of gender neutrality.*
-> *Existing Text*:
-> > The Minister shall cause the report referred to in subsection (1) to be laid before Parliament not later than the tenth sitting day of Parliament after he receives it.

 ### Section 12